 Kalamun Nehar

 Kalamun was born and raised in London.
 After graduating with a Bachelor’s Degree with honours in Product Design, Kalamun designed for companies both in the UK and abroad in Hong Kong.
 She was involved in several child-led community projects and was an accomplished visual artist prior to finding her passion and purpose in Montessori education.
-Kalamun completed her AMI 3-6 Diploma course at the Maria Montessori Institute in London in June 2022 and joined the Hampstead Coach House in September that year.
+Kalamun completed her AMI 3-6 Diploma course at the Maria Montessori Institute in London in June 2022 and joined the Maria Montessori School in September that year.
 Kalamun has also previously worked in a supportive role for various Children’s Houses in the area.
 She loves creating materials to aid and ease the children’s understanding of new concepts, and her fun and friendly disposition allows her to engage and build connections with young children easily.
 Kalamun is inspired by nature, people, and learning itself.
 She loves travelling, exploring different cultures, languages, and cuisines, and bringing a little of that experience back to the children.

 Malu García Pardo

-Spanish Specialist, Hampstead Elementary and Adolescent
+Spanish Specialist, Hampstead Adolescent

 Malu García Pardo

-Spanish Specialist, Hampstead Elementary and Adolescent
+Spanish Specialist, Hampstead Adolescent

 Malu Garcia Pardo was raised in Valencia, Spain, where she graduated from the University of Valencia with a degree in Law.
 She worked as a consultant in international trade before moving into education.
 Malu first discovered Montessori as a parent looking for an education system for her son.
 After earning a teacher diploma in Early Childhood education and the AMI 3-6 Assistant’s Course certificate, she worked as an Infant Community Assistant in a Montessori school in Tokyo.